-(i) Internal: This contains the data exchange with organizations that feed the different systems used for the implementation of RIS, e.g. hydro meteo organizations that provide water levels for NtS.
+(i) Internal: This contains the data exchange with organizations that feed the different systems used for the implementation of RIS, e.g. hydro meteo organizations that provide water levels for NtS;

 (ii) External: Which information and how will be exchanged with neighbouring RIS organizations.
 A lot of effort on this level has already been done and defined by the IRIS Europe I and II project.
-There can be also other organizations that need information e.g. the government in case of CAS.
+There can be also other organizations that need information, e.g. the government in case of CAS.

-(j) Training of the personnel: The selection of RIS services that will be implemented procedures has to be defined by how these RIS services will be used and maintained.
-A function of these procedures is the knowledge (capacity) of the RIS operators that has to be defined together with the necessary training.
+(j) Training of personnel: The selection of RIS services that will be implemented.
+Procedures on how these RIS services will be used and maintained must be defined.
+A function of these procedures is the knowledge (capacity) of the RIS operators that has to be defined together with the necessary training;

-(k) General Planning: For the implementation of the RIS services a time schedule should be made on the basis of the services that will be implemented taking into account the layered structure, as shown in Figure 6.1.
+(k) General Planning: For the implementation of the RIS services a time schedule should be made on the basis of the services that will be implemented taking into account the layered structure, as shown in Figure 3.
 It is important to take into account that different partners, organizations and international regulations can be involved in the realization of RIS.
-This can be a very important factor for the definition of the critical path of within any planning framework.
+This can be a very important factor for the definition of the critical path of within any planning framework;

-(1) Estimation of Cost: The estimation of the cost should contain different items:
+(l) Estimation of Cost: The estimation of the cost should contain different items:

-(i) A calculating of the total cost for the implementation of the RIS services;
+(i) A calculation of the total cost of implementing the RIS services;